 You can find many different shirts and bras that are specifically designed to be pulled down or unclipped for when you are out of the house.
-And while I have tried many different types, the nursing cami is still my absolute favorite.
+(And while I have tried many different types, these nursing bras is still my absolute favorite.)

 I also love nursing camis because they provide much more coverage than many nursing shirts and bras do.

 For example, I will usually wear a nursing cami with a T-shirt on top.
 This way I can lift up my shirt on top and unclip your nursing cami to breastfeed quickly and easily.
 And with this method, you have the top half of your body and most of your breast covered with the shirt and the bottom half of your body (like your post-baby tummy) covered with your nursing cami.

 No more having to worry about showing too much skin.
 With this method, I have never had any problems.

 In fact, I have had many instances when people have come up to me and not even realized that I was actually nursing my baby.
 Since your baby would most likely be cradled by you while breastfeeding, many people might believe your baby is simply sleeping.

 - 14 Natural Benefits of Breastfeeding for Both Mom and Baby